Transfer Training Tips for New Occupational Therapists

 If you are transferring a patient to an adjustable surface, like a bed or a mat, adjust the height of the surface to be at the same level of the wheelchair.

-Once a patient has mastered an easier transfer as described above, then the patient can progress to transferring to the weaker side, and to/from different heights.
+Once a patient has mastered an easier transfer as described above, then the patient can progress to transferring to the weaker side, and to/from different heights as they will likely experience these differences post-discharge.

 2. Minimize Physical Stress: Using Proper Body Mechanics During Transfers